Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Where you're an employer and your staff work alone, you will need to:

-• complete risk assessments to identify the precautions that are necessary
+• Complete risk assessments to identify the necessary precautions

 You may also have to report physical injury to any employee resulting from violent incidents.